pyinat/naturtag/README.md

 I'd like to continue adding onto this.

 # Python Package
-See [documentation on ReadTheDocs](https://naturtag.readthedocs.io) for details on the python package.:w
+See [documentation on ReadTheDocs](https://naturtag.readthedocs.io) for details on the python package.

 # CLI